Accreditations and Affiliations

-As part of our mission to provide the highest quality of medical imaging, we place a high priority on meeting rigorous standards established by accreditation organizations.
+It is our mission to provide the highest quality imaging services in the region.
+As such, we place a high priority on meeting the rigorous standards established by accreditation organizations.
 In addition, our Radiologists are active members of many professional organizations and subspecialty imaging societies.

 |AAAHC – Accreditation Association for Ambulatory Health Care

 The Accreditation Association for Ambulatory Health Care (AAAHC) is a private, non-profit organization formed in 1979.
 We are the leader in developing standards to advance and promote patient safety, quality care, and value for ambulatory health care through peer-based accreditation processes, education, and research.
 A certificate of accreditation is awarded to organizations that are found to be in compliance with AAAHC Standards.
 VIVA is accredited as an office-based surgery center.